Site icon Bia review

 4. White Balance: Adjust for Ambient Lighting

-Auto White Balance can work in low-light situations, but it’s often beneficial to manually set the white balance to match the ambient lighting.
-For example, if you’re shooting under tungsten lighting, choose the Incandescent setting to avoid yellowish tones.
-Similarly, if you’re shooting under fluorescent lighting, select the Fluorescent white balance setting to prevent greenish tints.
+Auto White Balance can work in low-light situations; however, it’s often beneficial to manually set the white balance, according to the ambient light.
+For instance, using the Incandescent setting when shooting under tungsten will avoid yellowish tones, while shooting under fluorescent lighting would require using the Fluorescent white balance setting to avoid greenish hues.

 5. Focus Mode: Use Single-Servo AF (AF-S) or Manual Focus